wangenau/variational_mesh/docs/tutorial.rst

 Precise option
 ==============

-The fine grid search is enabled by default, but can be disabled with the parameter ``precise``.
+The fine grid search is enabled by default but can be disabled with the parameter ``precise``.
 Disabling this option will result in a faster grid generation process, but the resulting grid may be larger.

 .. code-block:: python